 What is a charrette?
 A charrette is an intense multi-day design workshop.
 Our multidisciplinary team of planners, designers, market specialists, and engineers worked together with the community to create detailed designs for various areas in and around Downtown Apex.
 Specific action items and recommendations will result from the charrette and help form the basis of the final project document.

 An online survey was conducted through June 21, 2019.
 Over 1,700 individuals participated!
-Survey results will be posted soon.
+Survey results are incorporated in the Public Input Summary

 Public Open House